PlanatedLlama45/gun_datapack/README.md

 <br>

 ### FAQ
+- To reload a gun you hold it, hold shift and then right-click (only works on guns with empty ammo); second click will load a compatible magazine
 - To fill a magazine you hold it and press F
 - To aim a gun you hold it and press F (same to unaim)
 - You can change some values (such as reload times, steel smelting time etc.) in the guns:config function